gatling/frontline-doc/content/reference/current/user/login/index.md

 ---
 title: "Login"
-description: "Learn how to connect."
+description: "Learn how to connect to FrontLine."
 date: 2021-03-10T09:29:04-05:00
 lastmod: 2021-03-10T09:29:04-05:00
 weight: 10020